WBZ (AM): 1921–1931: Springfield

-On September 15, 1921, Westinghouse was issued a Limited Commercial license with the randomly assigned call sign WBZ.
-The new station initially transmitted on a wavelength of 375 meters (800 kHz), before moving to 360 meters (833 kHz) with a power of 100 watts.
+Westinghouse's application included the request "Please assign call letters KDKS if possible".
+However, the requested call sign was assigned to a ship named Salvor, so the station's first license, issued September 15, 1921, was randomly assigned the call letters WBZ.
+WBZ initially transmitted on a wavelength of 375 meters (800 kHz), before moving to 360 meters (833 kHz) with a power of 100 watts.
 It was located at the company's East Springfield facility on Page Boulevard.
 WBZ's inaugural program on September 19 was a remote broadcast originating from the Eastern States Exposition in West Springfield.

 When WBZ began operations, there were no specific government standards for what constituted a broadcasting station.
 A small number of stations were already providing regularly scheduled entertainment broadcasts, most of which operated under Amateur or Experimental licenses.
 (A prime example was the American Radio & Research Corporation's experimental station, 1XE in Medford Hillside, Massachusetts, near Boston, which was relicensed in early 1922 as WGI.)
-Effective December 1, 1921, the U.S. government formally established regulations to define a broadcasting station, by setting aside two wavelengths — 360 meters for entertainment, and 485 meters (619 kHz) for official weather and other government reports — and requiring the stations to hold a Limited Commercial license.
+Effective December 1, 1921, the U.S. government formally established regulations to define a broadcasting station, by setting aside two wavelengths—360 meters for entertainment, and 485 meters (619 kHz) for official weather and other government reports—and requiring the stations to hold a Limited Commercial license.

 WBZ was one of a handful of stations which already met the new standard, and its initial license was the first Limited Commercial license that had specified broadcasting on the 360-meter wavelength that would be formally designated by the December 1 regulations.
 By some interpretations, this made WBZ America's first broadcasting station, and in 1923 the Department of Commerce, referring to WBZ, stated that "The first broadcasting license was issued in September, 1921".
 However, WBZ's priority is not widely recognized, when compared to other stations with earlier heritages, in particular KDKA, WWJ in Detroit, and KQW in San Jose, California (now KCBS in San Francisco).

 By early 1922, WBZ's studios were set up at the luxurious Hotel Kimball in Metro Center Springfield.
 Programs consisted of general entertainment and information, including live music (often classical and opera), sports, farm reports, special events, and public affairs programming.
 Despite being housed in Springfield's top hotel, the station's location in a mid-sized city rendered it somewhat difficult to attract top-flight artists.
 That prompted Westinghouse to open a remote studio on February 24, 1924, at the Hotel Brunswick in Boston.
 Because of its wide reach, the station often referred to itself as "WBZ New England", as opposed to associating itself solely with Springfield or Boston.